Whiplash and whiplash-associated disorders (WAD) represent a range of injuries to the neck caused by or related to a sudden distortion of the neck.

 Whiplash is commonly associated with motor vehicle accidents, usually when the vehicle has been hit in the rear; however, the injury can be sustained in many other ways, including falls from bicycles.

-days (which is the case for most people), to severe disability caused by restricted head movement or of the cervical spine, sometimes with persistent pain.
+The consequences of whiplash range from mild pain for a few days (which is the case for most people), to severe disability caused by restricted head movement or of the cervical spine, sometimes with persistent pain.

 Alterations in resting state cerebral blood flow have been demonstrated in patients with chronic pain after whiplash injury